chrisdale44/spot-library/README.md

 - Leaflet's pinch zoom functionality has poor performance on touchscreen devices
 - Images are repeated in image-carousels
 - Performance of tag filters can be optimised by pre-caching results
-- No automated test coverage yet as this has been a rapidly developed prototype
+- No test coverage or type definitions yet as this has been a rapidly developed prototype

 ## Future developments